This post contains affiliate links. Read the full disclosure here.

 • I always recommend using a kitchen scale to weigh out your flour and cocoa powder!
 It’s so easy to add too much if you’re using measuring cups, which will make your brownies dry.

-• I usually use an aluminium pan to bake my brownies, but if you use a glass baking dish, then the brownies will take longer to bake.
+• I use an aluminium pan to bake my brownies, but if you use a glass baking dish, just note that the brownies will take longer to bake.

 More Brownie Recipes You’ll Love